2022–23 Leicester City W.F.C. season

-The 2022–23 Leicester City W.F.C. season is the club's 19th season of existence and their second season in the Women's Super League, the highest level of the football pyramid.
-Along with competing in the WSL, the club will also contest two domestic cup competitions: the FA Cup and the League Cup.
+The 2022–23 Leicester City W.F.C. season was the club's 19th season of existence and their second season in the Women's Super League, the highest level of the football pyramid.
+Along with competing in the WSL, the club also contested two domestic cup competitions: the FA Cup and the League Cup.

 On 3 November 2022, Leicester sacked manager Lydia Bedford after 332 days in charge and promoted Willie Kirk to the role.
-He had joined the club as Director of Women's and Girl's Football in July 2022.
+He had joined the club as Director of Women's and Girls' Football in July 2022.